lightningvend/vendimint/README.md

 3. Anyone with the secret key corresponding to `claim_pk` can now claim the funds from the contract

 For normal lightning receives, steps 1 and 3 are performed by the same device.
 In vendimint, step 1 is performed by a machine and step 3 is performed by its manager.

+### Key-Value Store Interface

+Vendimint provides a shared key-value store between machines and their managers for application-specific data exchange.
+The KV interface includes:

+- **`KvEntry`** - Represents a key-value pair with metadata including the author (which device wrote it) and timestamp
+- **`KvEntryAuthor`** - Enum indicating whether an entry was written by the `Machine` or `Manager`

+Both machines and managers can read and write arbitrary key-value data that automatically syncs between the paired devices whenever both are online.
+This enables use cases such as:

+- Machines reporting status information to managers
+- Managers sending configuration updates to machines
+- Sharing application state between devices
+- Implementing custom protocols on top of the vendimint transport layer

+The KV store operates independently of payment processing, uses the same secure peer-to-peer networking layer, and can contain arbitrary binary data for keys and values.
+However, no guarantees are made as to the consistency of the KV store between a machine and its manager, or the order in which entries sync between them.

 ## Project Structure